Dr. Jim Palermo, Assistant Professor of Education, Gardner-Webb University, Boiling Springs, NC.

 Shirley has served as public school teacher and principal, leadership program developer and facilitator, and administrator of a teacher professional development program.
 Her expertise includes teacher and principal development and qualitative research.

-Dr. Christopher Boe, Professor of Education, Pfieffer University, Charlotte, NC
+Dr. Christopher Boe, Dean of Division of Education, Pfieffer University, Charlotte, NC

 Chris has served as public school educator and professor of education.
 His expertise includes adult learning theory, technology in learning, institutional accreditation, and qualitative research.